MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

 ---
 author: robutter
-description: Convert CAD drawings so that you can use them as holograms for 3D parts in Microsoft Dynamics 365 Guides ms.author: robutter ms.date: 03/16/2020 ms.service: crm-online ms.topic: article
+description: Convert 3D models to use as holograms for 3D parts in Microsoft Dynamics 365 Guides ms.author: robutter ms.date: 03/16/2020 ms.service: crm-online
+ms.topic: article
-title: Convert CAD drawings to use them as holograms for Dynamics 365 Guides ms.reviewer: v-brycho
+title: Convert 3D models to use as holograms in Dynamics 365 Guides ms.reviewer: v-brycho
 ---